Trump Slammed After Ditching Annual Dinner

-President Donald Trump will not attend the annual White House Correspondents’ Association dinner scheduled for later this month, a White House official confirmed to Politico on Tuesday.
+President Donald Trump will not attend the annual White House Correspondents’ Association dinner scheduled for later this month, a White House official confirmed.
 The decision continues Trump’s practice of snubbing the event, which he refused to attend during his first term in office.

 The president’s absence comes amid heightened tensions between the administration and the White House press corps, with recent actions by the White House sparking concerns about press freedom and access.
 In February, the Trump administration took over coordination of the press corps’ rotating pool of reporters, ending decades of precedent where the White House Correspondents’ Association (WHCA) managed these assignments.